Belkworks/NEON/README.md

 # NEON
-*A simple package manager for Lua.*
+*A simple dependency fetcher for Synapse.*

 ## Loader
-Here is a snippet to quickly download and run NEON.
+Save this snippet to your `autoexec`.
 ```lua
 if not isfolder('neon')then makefolder('neon')end
 if not isfile('neon/init.lua')then